modeemi/website/README.md

 ### Prelude

-An in-development site for a Finnish IT club based on Tampere, Finland.
+Modeemi ry website for the Finnish IT club based on Tampere, Finland.

-Eventually will support creating users from applications for UNIX machines and other services, automating manual labour of processing membership tasks by utilizing a neat and secure HTML5 app built on top of FOSS techs.
+Built on top of Python 2, Django and PostgreSQL.

-_tl;dr: Intternet 2.0_
+_tl;dr: Intternet 2.x_

 ### Developing

-This guide assumes you have some experience in web development and doesn't have 100% coverage.
+This guide assumes you have some experience in Django development and doesn't have 100% coverage.

+You can find plenty of tutorials on the Intternets describing the specifics of Django and assorted plugins.

 Install apt and npm packages